 Liberty House has created a legacy program to accommodate those who would like to make a lasting gift.
 Legacy gifts go toward the Liberty House Endowment Fund.
 There are several different ways you could become a member of the Legacy Society and different types of gifts have different tax and estate planning implications.
 For more information about how to join the Legacy Society please call Sean Young at 503-540-0288 ext.
-134 or email her by clicking HERE.
+134 or email him by clicking HERE.

 Legacy Gifts can include:

 - Gifts of Cash: Cash Contributions are deductible as an itemized deduction in the year you make the donation, up to a total of 50% of your adjusted gross income.
 Excess charitable deductions can be carried forward for up to five additional years.

 - Gifts of Stock, Securities, Mutual Funds and IRAs: Making a gift of securities offers a number of valuable financial benefits;

 - You can donate appreciated stocks, bond, or mutual funds.

 - The total value of the stock upon transfer is tax-deductible.